Theorem411/concurrent_cilk/README.md

-# LazyD Concurrent Cilk Plus runtime library fork
+# Concurrent Cilk Runtime - LazyD Fork
 This repo is a fork from [concurrent_cilk](https://github.com/iu-parfunc/concurrent_cilk.git).

+I build this artifact in a `ubuntu:16.04` based docker image.
+"This library requires compiler compatible with Cilk support..."
+In this case I used cilkplus branch of [clang](https://github.com/cilkplus/llvm).

-A few has been made to ensure this artifact runs without error in a `ubuntu:16.04` based docker image.
+A few changes has been made to ensure this artifact runs without error in my Docker container.
 More details can be found in [ERRATA.md](./ERRATA.md).

 **Below is the original content of this README.**